auxia-inc/mcp-servers/slack-mcp/README.md

 **Option B: Via API Test**
 1. Go to https://api.slack.com/methods/auth.test/test
-2. Use your bot token
+2. Use your user token
 3. Look for `user_id` in the response

 ## Installation